GServlet/gservlet-site/content/contribute/_index.md

 There are many ways in which you can get involved to help us make this project even better.
 We really appreciate and welcome contributions and you can help us by:

 * Reporting or fixing issues
-* Documenting various aspects of the API
+* Improving the documentation
+* Contributing code
 * Covering the code base with more tests
-* Contributing new features

-## Reporting issues
+## Reporting or fixing issues

-You can search for existing issues, raise a new one or fix them.
-We use [GitHub's issue tracker](https://github.com/GServlet/gservlet-api/issues) to keep a track of all our issues.
+You can search for existing issues in order to fix them or to raise a new one.
+We use the [GitHub's issue tracker](https://github.com/GServlet/gservlet-api/issues) to keep a track of all our current issues.

 ## Improving the documentation